-When the analysis was expressed in terms of tests (both cytology and HPV) per life-year gained, the only efficient strategies were primary HPV testing at a switch age of 25 years, with either 5or 3-year screening (strategies 3, 6, 9, and 12) (Figure 10 and Appendix Table 3).
+When the analysis was expressed in terms of tests (both cytology and HPV) per life-year gained, the only efficient strategies were primary HPV testing at a switch age of 25, with either 5- or 3-year screening (strategies 3, 6, 9, 12; Figure 10 and Appendix Table 2).
 In Scenario A, HPV primary testing with 16/18 genotype triage every 5 years (strategy 6) was associated with 43 tests per life-year gained; the ratio for this same strategy increased substantially to 22,335 tests per life-year gained with every 3-year screening (strategy 3).
-In Scenario B, with cytology triage, the corresponding ratios increased slightly to 44 tests per life-year gained with 5year screening (strategy 12), and 28,636 tests per life-year gained with 3-year screening (strategy 9).
+In Scenario B, with cytology triage, the corresponding ratios increased slightly to 44 tests per life-year gained with 5-year screening (strategy 12), and 28,636 test per life-year gained with 3-year screening (strategy 9).
 When both triage options were available (Scenarios C and D), 16/18 genotyping was more efficient than cytology triage.
-Cytology only and cotesting strategies (strategies 1, 2, and 15-19) were not efficient in any of the scenarios compared to primary HPV testing.
+Cytology only and cotesting strategies (strategies 1-2, 15-19) were not efficient in any of the scenarios compared to primary HPV testing.